 Color: White or pale purple

 Bloom Time: Spring and summer, blooms repeatedly

-Oxalis triangularis is a beautiful, low growing, clump-forming, edible, herbaceous plant, up to 10 inches (25 cm) tall and up to 15 inches (38 cm) wide.
-The leaves are purple, trifoliate with leaflets shaped like inverted triangles.
+Oxalis triangularis is a beautiful clump-forming herbaceous plant that grows up to 10 inches (25 cm) tall and 15 inches (38 cm) wide.
+Leaves are purple, trifoliate, and with leaflets shaped like inverted triangles.
 They are open during the day and close at night.
-The flowers are small, funnel-shaped and white or pale purple in color.
+The flowers are small, funnel-shaped, and white or pale purple.

 How to Grow and Care

 Oxalis can be grown indoors as a houseplant or outdoors in the garden.
 They from the garden center are generally available in the fall or early spring.